 Skip to main content

-The Clinical and Risk Factors for Neurodegenerative Diseases Research Group of the Barcelonaβeta Brain Research Center (BBRC) works on Alzheimer’s disease prevention and healthy aging research from a multidisciplinary perspective.
-It examines the biological processes that precede dementia’s onset with the final aim of establishing prevention programs to stop or, at least, delay the occurrence of cognitive decline and, ultimately, dementia in asymptomatic persons at risk.
+The Clinical, Biomarker and Risk Factors Research Group examines the biological processes that precede dementia’s onset.
+Its aim is to establish prevention programs to stop or, at least, delay the occurrence of cognitive decline and dementia in asymptomatic persons at risk.
+This research group is composed of a multidisciplinary team with experts in clinical, genetic, biomarker, and neuropsychological assessment.

 Research lines